raulikeda/ppx_field_types/README.md

   let field_types = [ ('x', 'int'); ('y', 'string') ]
   ```

+This project is released into the public domain under CC0 1.0.

 This project benefited from assistance provided by Grok, an AI developed by xAI.
 Grok helped with code suggestions and debugging.
 For more information about Grok, visit [xAI's website](https://xai.ai).